Table of contents

 Self Portrait with Thorn Necklace and Hummingbird is one of the most famous paintings of Frida Kahlo.

-This self-portrait of Kahlo is almost a collection of symbols, giving us a peak into her mental and emotional state that cannot be deduced by her impassive stare.
+This self-portrait of Kahlo is almost a collection of symbols, giving us a peek into her mental and emotional state that cannot be deduced by her impassive stare.

 Frida painted this painting after she ended her marriage with her husband Diego Rivera.